RAVE FabriCARE's True Quality Cleaning Blog

 • employs full time handbag cleaning specialists and

-• completes all work on premises (does not ship the work to an unknown, undisclosed, out of state subcontractor).
+• completes all work in-house (does not ship the work to unknown, undisclosed, out of state subcontractors).

 In Arizona, there is only one cleaner who meets these 3 criteria: RAVE FabriCARE in Scottsdale.

-By the way, if you don’t live in the metro Phoenix area, all is not lost.
-We ship throughout the USA and Canada.
+By the way, if you don't live in the metro Phoenix area, all is not lost.
+We ship throughout the USA, Canada and selected other countries.

 Send us your photos for a free, no-obligation evaluation and price guesstimate.